-After the application period closes, students will be notified of their selection within the communicate timeline.
+After the application period closes, students will be notified of their selection within the communicated timeline.

 Dates and times for the upcoming academic year of MOCHA workshops will be distributed to potential participants at or prior to the orientation for selected students.
-When finalized, the schedule will be posted online.
+When finalized, the schedule will be posted in Canvas.

 MOCHA will work to increase access and success for historically underrepresented/underserved populations; this outcome aligns with the Inclusive Excellence Framework, a framework designed to help the university incorporate diversity efforts into the core of its function, so MU students can be served by the educational benefits of diversity.